TuringLang/IRTracker.jl/README.md

   and the position among all branch statements within that block: `[§b:position]`.
 - Nested function calls and their arguments (note that the argument `%1` stands for the function itself and is not used most of the time).
+- Constants (literals in the expressions) are written in ⟨angle brackets⟩, for better debugging.

 In this form, a backward pass is as trivial as following back the references from the last `return` and adding adjoint values in the metadata.